 The Color Burn Blending Mode gives you a darker result than Multiply blending mode by increasing the contrast between the base and the blend colors resulting in more highly saturated mid-tones and reduced highlights.
 The result is very similar to the effect you would get when you use the Burn Tool to darken an image.

 - Linear Burn

-Looks at the color information in each channel and darkens the base color to reflect the blend color by decreasing the brightness.
+Look at the color information in each channel and darken the base color to reflect the blend color by decreasing the brightness.
 Blending with white produces no change.
 It has a very pleasing darkened and faded look over the underlying layer while it still retains more contrast than the standard Darken Blend Mode.
 Darker than Multiply mode, but less saturated than Color Burn mode.
 This is one of the “Special 8” that I mentioned earlier, where Fill and Opacity behave differently.

 - Darker Color

 Compares the total of all channel values for the blend and base color and displays the lower value color.
 Darker Color does not produce a third color, which can result from the Darken blend, because it chooses the lowest channel values from both the base and the blend color to create the result color.
 The difference is that Darker Color looks at the composite of all the RGB channels, whereas Darken looks at each RGB channel individually to come up with a final blend.

 The Lighten Blending Modes will turn the “Result” colors brighter.
 Anything that is black in the blend layer will become invisible, and anything that is brighter than black is going to have some darkening effect on the pixels below it.